Clean Thoughts, Honeyed Words: Lunar New Year Begins at the Thresholdby Shirley Fong-Torres

 Trying not to scold her youngest daughter, Mom told me that, in the future, it is more thoughtful to choose azaleas with flowers not yet in bloom.
 That way, the blossoms open up as the new year matures.
 I begged her pardon with the excuse that I learned frugality from her and this particular pot of flowers was on sale.
 Of course it was!
 Only fools like me would buy it at New Year’s time.

 Throughout Asian markets, images of the appropriate animal custodian of the year are popular as propitious omens.
-This is the Year of the Monkey, so most calendars feature monkeys, but the image is lucky on any kind of art.
+This is the Year of the Dog, so most calendars feature dogs, but the image is lucky on any kind of art.

 Couplets, words of good tiding written on strips of red paper, are another essential omen.
 They appear on the walls of homes and businesses, sometimes draped over a plate of oranges and tangerines.
 Little red envelopes filled with crisp dollar bills are given to children and friends and placed on the family platter of sweets for good luck.